M66B/NetGuard/README.md

 which results in Android refusing to start the VPN service in certain circumstances, like when there is no internet conncectivity yet (when starting up your device) or when incorrectly requiring manual approval of the VPN service again (when starting up your device).
+Unfortunately these Android bugs cannot be worked around by NetGuard.

 NetGuard will not work or crash when the package *com.android.vpndialogs* has been removed or otherwise is unavailable.
+Removing this package is possible with root permissions only.

 <a name="FAQ"></a>
 Frequently Asked Questions (FAQ)